This article was originally published in July 2018. Refreshed: August, 2019.

 What if you need the tone to be more formal?

-Realise that not every conversation has the same tone.
-If your prospect is a young, go-getting business owner, the tone of that conversation might be very different compared to the exchange you’d have with a mature finance manager for a big corporate company.
+Not every conversation has the same tone. for example, if your prospect is a young, go-getting business owner, the tone of that conversation is different compared to a conversation with a mature finance manager for a big corporate company.

 No time for a trip to the bar?

 Finding the time or energy to run through the barstool test isn’t for everyone.
-As I said at the start, getting a free-flowing, natural sounding conversational tone can be difficult.
+As I said at the start, getting a free-flowing, natural-sounding conversational tone can be difficult.

 Luckily, I love a good chat, am an experienced writer, and even used to work in a pub.
-Basically, I’ve got everything going for me to help you get this right!